Trident (UK nuclear programme): Warheads

 In British service, Trident II missiles are fitted with a thermonuclear warhead called Holbrook.
 The warhead has a choice of two warhead yields the highest of which is thought to be 100 ktonTNT, with a lower yield in the range of 0.3 to 10 ktonTNT.
 The UK government was sensitive to charges that the replacement of Polaris with Trident would involve an escalation in the numbers of British nuclear weapons.
 When the decision to purchase Trident II was announced in 1982, it was stressed that while American Trident boats carried 24 missiles with eight warheads each, a total of 192 warheads, British Trident boats would carry no more than 128 warheads—the same number as Polaris.
 In November 1993, the Secretary of State for Defence, Malcolm Rifkind, announced that each boat would deploy no more than 96 warheads.
 In 2010 this was reduced to a maximum of 40 warheads, split between eight missiles.
 The consequent reduction in warhead production and refurbishment was estimated to save £22 million over a ten-year period.
 However in 2021 the Prime Minister Boris Johnson announced that the total number of warheads was being lifted from 180 to 260.

 The warheads are primarily constructed at AWE Aldermaston, with other parts being made at other AWE facilities such as Burghfield.
 The British government insists the warhead is indigenously designed, but analysts including Hans M. Kristensen with the Federation of American Scientists believe that it is largely based on the US W76 design.
 Under the 1958 US–UK Mutual Defence Agreement the UK is allowed to draw upon US warhead design information, but constructing and maintaining warheads for the Trident programme is the responsibility of AWE.
 US President George H. W. Bush authorised the transfer of nuclear warhead components to the UK between 1991 and 1996.
 The first Holbrook warhead was finished in September 1992 with production probably ending in 1999.
-Each warhead is housed in a cone-shaped re-entry vehicle made in the US called the Mk 4 and is the same reentry vehicle used by the US Navy with its W76 warhead.
+Each warhead is housed in a cone-shaped re-entry vehicle made in the US called the Mark 4 and is the same reentry vehicle used by the US Navy with its W76 warhead.
 This shell protects it from the high temperatures experienced upon re-entry into Earth's atmosphere.
 The Trident warhead's fusing, arming and firing mechanisms are carefully designed so that it can only detonate after launch and ballistic deployment.